AMReX-Codes/amrex/Docs/sphinx_documentation/source/Visualization.rst

    :math:`\rightarrow` "Dataset" in order to look at the actual numerical values (see :numref:`Fig:Amrvis`).
 Or you can simply left click on a point to obtain the numerical value.
-You can also export the pictures in several different formats under "File/Export".
-In 2D you can right and center click to get line-out plots.
-In 3D you can right and center click to change the planes, and the hold shift+(right or center) click to get line-out plots.
+You can also export the pictures in several different formats under ``File/Export``.
+In 2D you can right or center click to get line-out plots.
+In 3D you can right or center click to change the planes, and hold shift+(right or center) click to get line-out plots.

+   |

-   We have created a number of routines to convert AMReX plotfile data other formats (such as matlab), but in order to properly interpret the hierarchical AMR data, each tends to have its own idiosyncrasies.
-If you would like to display the data in another format, please contact Marc Day (MSDay@lbl.gov) and we will point you to whatever we have that can help.
+   We have created a number of routines to convert AMReX plotfile data to other formats (such as Matlab), but in order to properly interpret the hierarchical AMR data, each tends to require its own idiosyncrasies.
+If you would like to display the data in another format, please leave a message on `AMReX's GitHub Discussions page`_.

+.. _`AMReX's GitHub Discussions page`: https://github.com/AMReX-Codes/amrex/discussions

 .. |a| image:: ./Visualization/Amrvis_2d.png
        :width: 100%